DurgaPrasadWebDev/lorawan-stack/doc/content/reference/webhook-templates/format.md

 - `name`: The (human readable) name of the field.
 - `description`: The description of the field.
 - `secret`: Controls if the contents of the field should be hidden.
 To be used in the case of secrets such as passwords, tokens or API keys.
-- `defaultvalue`: The value which should be pre filled for the user initially.
+- `default-value`: The value which should be pre filled for the user initially.

 For more information on the instantiation process, see [Instantiation]({{< ref "/reference/webhook-templates/instantiation.md" >}}).